Skip to main content

 3. Detect tight clusters: Groups delay=0 units into clusters that must share a thread

-4. Partition clusters: WeightedPartitioner assigns cluster super-nodes to threads via a 4-phase algorithm (LPT placement → FM refinement → pairwise swap → multi-unit relocate), minimizing max thread time with delay-aware sync cost model
+4. Partition clusters: The configured solver (partition_solver: SA by default, or Weighted) assigns cluster super-nodes to threads while minimizing max thread time with a delay-aware sync cost model

 5. Optimize queues: Same-thread connections use SingleThreadMessageQueue (zero overhead), cross-thread uses lock-free queues